freedomofpress/securedrop/docs/development/contributor_guidelines.rst

 ~~~~~~~~~~~~~~~~~

 ``make lint`` already checks for any error using the ``mypy`` tool.
 In case you want
-to have a local installation, you can do that using a Python3 virtualenv.
+to have a local installation, you can do that using your Python 3 virtualenv.

 .. code:: shell

     $ python3 -m venv ../.py3
     $ source ../.py3/bin/activate
     $ pip install mypy
-    $ mypy --py2 securedrop
+    $ mypy securedrop

 Git History
 -----------